graceleung204/tippy/README.md

 Describe any challenges encountered while building the app.
 The Xcode does not connect to github.
+I am still unable to copy it directly from Xcode, therefore i uploaded the files to github by myself.
+Hope, you can read my codes nicely and work out nicely.
 In the beginning, I didn't realize my user interface need to be set to storyboard, so at first I create the app interface in launchboard.storyboard instead of main

 ## License